 The W.G.
 Hart Legal Workshop is a major annual legal research event organised and hosted by the Institute of Advanced Legal Studies.
 Over the years this eponymous workshop series, subsidised by funds from the W.G.
 Hart Bequest, has focused on a wide range of comparative and international legal issues and topical interests.

-Professor Richard Ashcroft (Queen Mary, UL).
+Professor Richard Ashcroft (Queen Mary University of London),

 The W.G.
 Hart Legal Workshops began in 1981, building on the success of previous Legal Workshops organised at the Institute with support from the Ford Foundation in the early years.